-Two Arrested in Assault Investigation in Windsor
+Two arrested in assault investigation in Windsor

 Two people are in custody in relation to an assault that sent a man to hospital in Windsor.

-Windsor Police Service says a man was discovered in the parking lot of a convenience store at 660 Wyandotte St. W. with "serious injuries" around 10 a.m.
-Saturday.
+Windsor Police Service says an adult male was discovered with 'serious injuries' at 10 a.m.
+Saturday in the parking lot behind 660 Wyandotte St West, which is a convenience store.

-A nearby home at 588 Caron Avenue is taped off by police as part of the investigation.
+Investigators say the man is in hospital but wouldn’t divulge the nature of the injuries.

-Police confirmed the man is in hospital but could not provide an update on his status Sunday.
+They say it was a “targeted incident” and there is no risk to the public.

 More information is expected Monday.